Updated: Nov 23, 2020

 How to Keep the Cost of Solar Low

-Of course, one of the best things about solar energy is that there is very little maintenance upkeep or added costs for d=continued green energy generation.
+Of course, one of the best things about solar energy is that there is very little maintenance upkeep or added costs for continued green energy generation.
 To keep costs low, over time, we recommend the following:

 Purchase systems with long solar panel and workmanship warranty periods .

-and monitor your system's performance and look out for losses in efficiency as well as other common solar panel problems.
+Monitor your system's performance and look out for losses in efficiency as well as other common solar panel problems.

 If you have any other questions about the cost of solar in 2021, feel free to contact Apollo Energy about solar in Colorado and Wyoming.